Arvin

-Agricultural city near Tehachapi
+Agricultural town near Tehachapi

 At the base of the Tehachapi Mountain range, residents in Arvin enjoy mountain vistas from three different directions.
-And the cost of living in this city 20 miles southeast of Bakersfield is more than 55% lower than the state average.
+And the cost of living in this town 20 miles southeast of Bakersfield is more than 55% lower than the state average.
 Big names like Grimmway carrots, Gold Ribbon potatoes and Di Giorgio grapes originate in Arvin, which help to maintain the area’s agricultural- and industrial-based economy.
 “You pass field after field as you drive through the area.
 And when the orchards bloom, especially the almond orchards, Arvin transforms into a picturesque small town,” says Jose Torres, a Realtor at RE/MAX Golden Empire with 5 years of experience in the area.
 While it’s the nation’s leading distributor of fresh produce, the pesticides from these farm fields—as well as the downwind location from a large oil refinery—pollution in Arvin is among the highest in the country.

 Bungalows and Paradise Lakes Estates